Could Clearwater Beach become a hotel haven again?

 Right now, though, he said he could increase the hotel to only about 66 rooms, and economically, it wouldn't make sense.

-The proposal also lets developers build 75 units on parcels less than an acre, though it doesn't take into consideration setback allowances and other restrictions.
+The proposal also lets developers build 75 units on parcels less than an acre, though it doesn't take into consideration setback allowances and other restrictions, which means the units allowed on a specific site could be less.

 Rules for condominiums would not change.